internetarchive/sandcrawler/proposals/20201026_html_ingest.md

     resources (JSON)

 Also writes to `ingest_file_result`, `file_meta`, and `cdx`, all only for the base HTML document.

+Note: needed to enable postgrest access to this table (for scholar worker).

 ## Fatcat API Wants